Kishan-S-U/bit_table/README.md

 3. Navigate to 'bit_table/output_files' folder and run examples.
 [This folder contains executable files].

 Note: These example programs are present in 'bit_table/examples' folder.

+### Important Note
+The size of a bit_table should be in a multiple of 8.
+Otherwise, a bit_table will not be created and parsed properly.